EDUCBA Logo

 1. Project Planning

-In the construction business, it is one of the crucial components, and it always starts way before the construction starts and ends with the project completion.
+In the construction business plan, it is one of the crucial components, and it always starts way before the construction starts and ends with the project completion.
 Here the project manager needs to revise the plans to continue to meet the end user’s criteria.
-With project planning comes budget estimation, procurement planning, and design, and why is this a crucial phase?
+With project planning comes budget estimation, procurement planning, and design, document maintenance and management, and why is this a crucial phase?
 Suppose you come across a change in real-time, which is an environmental issue; for that, you need to make a slight change in the design.
 But remember that even a small change in your planned design will impact your initial design and timeline, for which a continuous revision of planning will be needed.
 This work needs transparency at each level.

 2. Making an Effective Communication Channel